MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 The *ContactsCustomer* table (preview) is created and displays in the **Profiles** section.
 This table contains the contact data without the links to the accounts.
 This table is used as input into the semantic mapping and relationship steps of contact unification.

 Deduplication and conflation tables are created and display in the **System** section.
-A deduplicated table for each of the source tables is created with the name **Deduplication_DataSource_Table**.
+A deduplicated table for each of the source tables is created with the name **Deduplication_DataSource_Tablename**.
 The **ContactsConflationMatchPairs** table contains information about cross-table matches.

 A deduplication output table contains the following information:
 - IDs / Keys